help Prevent the Flu

 Take Your Medicine.

-make sure you take it!
-Taking your
+to treat it, make sure you take it!

-medication as prescribed can help
+Taking your medication as prescribed

-give you relief from your flu
+can help give you relief from your flu

-symptoms and could actually
+symptoms and could actually shorten

-shorten the time that you’re sick.2
+the time that you’re sick.2

 Your Flu Forecast